cysouw/graphicalgrammar/text/other.md

 und ihrer Arten

 https://eudml.org/doc/212136 does not contain anything similary to ajdukiewicz analysis

+He participated in a 1959 conference *Zeichen und System der Sprache* 'Sign and System of Language' in Erfurt [@ajdukiewicz1961], where Mikuš also participated.
+See *Flexionssprache* on p.
+8-9

 ## Mikuš (1947) *Le Syntagme EST-IL Binaire?* {#sec:mikuš1947}